jyangfsu/WQChartPy/README.md

 ## How to cite

-Jing Yang, Honghua Liu, Tian Jiao, Ming Ye, Zhonghua Tang.
+Jing Yang, Honghua Liu, Tian Jiao, Ming Ye*, Zhonghua Tang.
 2021.
 Visualization of Water Geochemistry Data Using Python and WQChartPy.
 Submitted for publication in Groundwater.

 ## Contributing to WQChartPy